Punctal plug: Alternatives

-If punctal plugs are at least partly effective, thermal, electric or radiofrequency (RF) cauterization of puncti can be performed with local sedation.
+If punctal plugs are at least partly effective, thermal, electric or radiofrequency (RF) cauterization of puncta can be performed with local sedation.
 RF cauterization is an electrosurgery office procedure that can be performed by an oculoplastic eye surgeon using a hyfrecator.
 Before the cauterization, the surgeon tests for the effectiveness of the local sedation.
 Depending upon the type and depth of the cauterization, it is effective for a few months to a few years, by which time the puncta can possibly regrow and reopen.
 In this case, cauterization can be repeated.
 It initially offers complete closure of the duct.
 It also obviates the need for a punctal plug.
-It is performed for one puncta per appointment.
+It is performed for one punctum per appointment.
 Depending on the need, it can eventually be done for all four puncta.

 Cauterization can result in temporary redness for a few hours which is caused by the avoidable use of a protective cover over the eye.
 Any lasting sensitivity as a result of this cover can be reversed using short-term use of steroid eye drops such as those containing loteprednol.